Mistakes to Avoid When Building Your Own Steel Buildings

 You will also need to know— and clearly mark— the location of any buried utilities.

-Contact your local building department before you order your structure.
-They can give you complete information on what you’ll need to comply with your local codes.
+Contact your local building department before ordering any DIY steel building kits.
+They can give you complete information on what you will need to comply with your local codes.

 Larger structures may require soil tests to determine the stability of the ground.

 In addition, be sure to allow sufficient clearance around the foundation for delivery trucks and lift equipment.

 Be sure everyone on the job site wears hardhats and the recommended safety gear.

-Strict adherence to the manual’s instructions protects both the building and the builders.
+Strictly adhering to the manual’s instructions protects both the building and the builders.